MongoEngine - Quick Guide

 from mongoengine import *

-for product in products.objects:
+for product in Product.objects:

-print ('ID:',product.ProductID, 'Name:',product.Name, 'Price:',product.price)
+print ('ID:',product.productID, 'Name:',product.name, 'Price:',product.price)

 Output